 Diving offers such a unique opportunity to connect to nature and capture wildlife.
 Nowhere else do we actually get to see – and photograph – as many different species as on tropical reefs – and that’s not taking limitations of dive time into account.
-Rainforest, as the tropical counterpart and biodiversity hotspot on land, however lush and diverse hopefully still in certain areas, lack direct contact in the fauna department.
+Rainforest, as the tropical counterpart and biodiversity hotspot on land, however lush and diverse hopefully still in certain areas, lack direct contact with the fauna department.

-At least in our experience, you get tortured by all sort of insects and teased by the sounds of animals you’ll never get to see or photograph.
+At least in our experience, you get tortured by all sorts of insects and teased by the sounds of animals you’ll never get to see or photograph.
 Tropical reefs on the other hand, whenever treated with care and respect, allow us to experience all sorts of different species and their daily routines.
 The reefs of Wakatobi are a good example (Take a minute: Coral reefs of Wakatobi).

 Diving: Free your mind